Chart Color Schemes

 Dulwich Hill - Lewisham was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Dulwich Hill-Lewisham has a higher cultural diversity than most local areas, with 33.5% of its residents born overseas and 27.9% speaking a language other than English at home.
-Christianity is the predominant religion in Dulwich Hill-Lewisham, composing 38.9% of the population.
-However, Judaism stands out as it makes up 0.4%, higher than the Greater Sydney average of 0.2%.
+Dulwich Hill-Lewisham had a higher cultural diversity than most local areas, with 33.5% of its population born overseas and 27.9% speaking a language other than English at home.
+Christianity was the dominant religion in Dulwich Hill-Lewisham, comprising 38.9%.
+However, Judaism was overrepresented, making up 0.4%, compared to 0.2% across Greater Sydney.

 Frequently Asked Questions - Diversity